Disadvantages of electric scooters (what you need to know before buying)

 Spare parts may be difficult to obtain

-Electric scooters affected: few models
+Electric scooters affected: few models.

 This is only the case for a few models, most of which are relatively unknown, but it is still something you should be aware of.
 If you stick with popular models that sell a lot of units, spare parts will not be an issue at all.
-Also, dedicated brands and merchants like Voromotors or FluidFreeRide will almost always have spare parts in their inventory.

 Electric scooter health risks